Prapthi564/Dashboard-in-a-day/MSSPL/Create-and-publish-PowerBI-Dashboards-&-Reports.md

   ![](../Images/powerbi-04-20.png)

-1. Click the **DIAD Final Report.** You are navigated to the report you just uploaded.
+1. Click on the **DIAD Final Report**, which is categorized as a **Report**.
+You will be redirected to the report that was recently uploaded.

     ![](../Images/pb25.png)